 9. The Hand of Mrs. Wilhelm Röntgen, Wilhelm Conrad Röntgen, 1895.

-The first published X-ray image demonstrates the hand of Anna Bertha Röntgen, wife of first Nobel laureate Wilhelm Conrad Röentgen.
+The first published X-ray image demonstrates Anna Bertha Röntgen, wife of first Nobel laureate Wilhelm Conrad Röentgen.
 Before proved evidence of X-ray harmful effect, Röentgen images were entertainment and were taken commonly just for fun.
-Probably, Anna was the first person whom Wilhelm told about his great invention, and a few years after, it was widely used for medical purposes.
+Anna was probably the first person Wilhelm told about his great invention, and a few years later, it was widely used for medical purposes.
 Like many great inventions, this one was made by an accident when Röentgen worked late and found that non-visible rays emitted from Lenard’s tubes can affect the paper covered with barium platinocyanide.
-Here’s how this photo began a new chapter in the medical history.
+Here’s how this photo began a new chapter in medical history.
 It took seven weeks to study the newly discovered emission, which Röentgen called X-rays.

 It is hard to underestimate the meaning of this invention to humanity.
-While Röentgen refused to patent his results, the availability of this method raised medical diagnostics and treatment on the new level.
+While Röentgen refused to patent his results, this method’s availability raised medical diagnostics and treatment on the new level.

 10. Moonlight: The Pond, Edward Steichen, 1904.